Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Everyone sees what you appear to be, few experience what you really are."
+> "The highest level of wisdom is when you not only accept but love adversity."
-> — **Niccolo Machiavelli**
+> — **Maxime Lagace**

 ---